front-end-foundations/Introduction/readme.md

 </div>
 ```

-Demo - the difference between opening via file and via server.
+Demo - the difference between opening via file and via server - manual refresh vs auto reload.

 1. Open file file in Google Chrome and note the path in the address bar
 1. Install the Live Server extension in VSCode and use it to open `src/index.html` in Google Chrome

 Even though the file is the same, the address bar will be different.
-This is because the file is being served by a server.
-The server is not necessary now but some of the features we will be using later will require it.
-It is also a good habit to get into.
+This is because the file is being served.
+The server is not absolutely necessary right now but it will reload the page when you change the HTML and offers other features we will be using later.
+It is a good habit to get into.

 ### Dev Tools

 Right click or control click on the link and choose `Inspect`.

-No matter which browser you are working in, developer tools are your first line of defense when troubleshooting _and should be kept open at all times when you are working_.
+No matter which browser you are working in, developer tools are necessary for development and are your first line of defense when troubleshooting. _They should be kept open at all times when you are working_.
 (The shortcut for opening the developer tools is `command-option-i`.)

 Set the inspector to the right side of the screen using the "kebab" (...) menu.

 ### The Box Model

-HTML tags (or Elements) are interpreted as a box in the browser.
+Most HTML tags (or Elements) are interpreted as a box in the browser.
 They have properties such as padding, border, position and margins.
 Taken together these elements comprise the box model.

 ### Block vs Inline

-Most HTML elements have a default `display` property of `block` which means that they create a rectangular box in the browser.
+Most HTML elements have a default `display` property of `block` which creates a rectangular box in the browser.

 The "opposite" of block in HTML is `inline`.
 An example might be a piece of italicized text `<em>` or a link `<a>`.
 A `<div>` tag is used to create an arbitrary block element and a `<span>` tag is used to create arbitrary inline elements.

 The paragraph tag `<p>` creates a box (block) and by default has space above and below it while the italicized text is inline and simply flows along with the rest of the text.

-A `<div>` tag is a block tag which is used to create a logical division in your code.
-It creates an arbitrary box in a browser but other than that has no display characteristics. `div` tags are useful but don't say anything about the content inside them.
+A `<div>` tag is a block tag which is used to create a arbitrary division in your code.
+It creates an arbitrary box in a browser but has no display characteristics. `div` tags are useful but don't say anything about the content inside them.
 Use HTML5 [semantic tags](https://www.w3schools.com/html/html5_semantic_elements.asp) whenever possible.

-The `em` tag is an inline tag and is used to create emphasis in text.
-It is a semantic tag and should be used instead of the `i` tag which is a presentational tag.
+The `em` tag is an inline tag and is used to create emphasis.
+It is a semantic tag and should be used instead of the `i` tag which is presentational tag and no longer used.
+The i tag is not semantic but presentational.

 Try:

 1. In the inspector select the first and then the second paragraph.
 Note that the two paragraph's margin collapses (is not additive)
-2. Add a `div` tag around the second paragraph and note the difference in the inspector
-3. Use the inspector to add `padding`, `border` and `margin` to the `p` tag
+1. Use the inspector to add `padding`, `border` and `margin` to the `p` tag
-4. Use the inspector to add `padding`, `border` and `margin` to the `em` tag with and without `display: block` and `display: inline-block` noting the box model graphic in the inspector
+1. Use the inspector to add `padding`, `border` and `margin` to the `em` tag with and without `display: block` and `display: inline-block` noting the box model graphic in the inspector

 ### HTML and Semantics

 Semantics is the branch of linguistics and logic concerned with meaning.

-HTML semantics are the meaning of the HTML tags.
 HTML tags convey _meaning_ to the document content to make it understandable.

 Since HTML tags can be made to look anyway you want they are [semantically](https://en.wikipedia.org/wiki/Semantic_HTML) - not stylistically - important.
 The proper use of HTML tags is important for accessibility and search engine optimization.